Four dead after train hits school bus in Belgium

 "BARRIER CLOSED"

-Sacre said footage from the scene showed that the barriers at the crossing had been closed and a red light was showing at the time of the incident.

-Belgian media reported that the pupils came from a school for children with learning disabilities.
+The vehicle was carrying seven pupils from a school for children with learning disabilities, authorities told a press conference.

+Two of them, aged 15 and 12, were killed by the impact alongside the 49-year-old driver and a 27-year-old supervisor, according to Lisa De Wilde, a spokeswoman for the prosecutor's office.

+The other five children on board were taken to a local hospital where they remained in stable conditions, having sustained severe injuries, she said.

 Belgian interior minister Bernard Quintin expressed his deep sadness at the "tragic accident", writing on X that "my thoughts go out to the victims and their loved ones".